demisto/content/Packs/RecordedFuture/Integrations/RecordedFuture/README.md

 4. Click **Test** to validate the URLs, token, and connection.

-Several of the outputs below have been been reduced in size to improve readability.
+Several of the outputs below have been reduced in size to improve readability.

 ## Commands
 You can execute these commands from the Demisto CLI, as part of an automation, or in a playbook.